 Value Description InProgress The distribution is still being created or updated.
 Deployed The distribution has been created or updated and the changes have been fully propagated through the CloudFront system.

-Even if the distribution's status is Deployed, you still must enable the distribution for use before end users can retrieve content.
+In addition to ensuring that the status for a distribution is Deployed, you must enable the distribution before end users can use CloudFront to access your content.
 For more information, see Distribution State (p.
-49).
+48).